Safety in Embodied AI

 A Survey of Risks, Attacks, and Defenses

-1 Fudan University 2 Shanghai Innovation Institute 3 City University of Hong Kong 4 Jilin University 5 Singapore Management University 6 Deakin University 7 Tongji University 8 UIUC 9 UC Berkeley 10 University of Melbourne 11 Tsinghua University
+1 Fudan University 2 Shanghai Innovation Institute 3 City University of Hong Kong 4 Jilin University 5 Singapore Management University 6 Deakin University 7 Tongji University 8 UIUC 9 UC Berkeley 10 Nanyang Technological University 11 Chinese Academy of Sciences 12 The University of Melbourne 13 Johns Hopkins University

 5Taxonomy Layers